 If a domain was previously purchased from a different domain registrar or hosting company, the name server (DNS) settings can be reconfigured so that they point to A2 Hosting’s servers.
+For information about how to do this, please see this article.

 Another simple solution is to point your domain’s A records towards the IP address for your server.
-Locate your server’s IP address, and contact your domain registrar’s support team.
-Provide them with the server’s IP address, which they should be able to point their A records towards.
+Locate your server’s IP address, and then contact your domain registrar’s support team.
+Provide them the server’s IP address, which they should be able to point their A records towards.
 This should resolve any broken domain issues.

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.